Oliver-RC/DjangoBookings/README.md

  ![Kanban Board](https://github.com/Oliver-RC/DjangoBookings/blob/main/assets/agile-tool.JPG)

  ### Manual Testing
   - Myself and three other family members tested the application.
 We used a checklist to check all pages loaded correctly with the content expected, the interactive elements worked as intended i.e. buttons, links etc, the forms submitted and authentication worked.
+The manual tests throughly assess the code written in html, css, python and javascript.
 Please see the following manual tests checklist and outcome:
   ![Manual Test Checklist](https://github.com/Oliver-RC/DjangoBookings/blob/main/assets/test-checklist.JPG)
   [Manual Test Link](https://github.com/Oliver-RC/DjangoBookings/blob/main/assets/manual-testing-checklist.xlsx)
   - Examples of manual testing: